What is Sustainability?

 Five Domains of Sustainability

-The diagram above illustrates how sustainable communities are achieved, and that involves the overlapping of different domains, including the three pillars of sustainability, namely, planet (environmental), people (socio-cultural), and profit (economic).
+The diagram above illustrates how sustainable communities are achieved, and it involves the overlapping of different domains, including the three pillars of sustainability, namely, planet (environmental), people (socio-cultural), and profit (economic).
 If one is missing, then a sustainable community will not be achieved.

-For example, a community already has a contented set of residents because they have almost everything they need within reach such as work opportunities, parks, and groceries, but don’t have stable communication lines for internet connection and landline and cellular phone access.
+For example, a community already has a contented set of residents because they have almost everything they need within reach, such as work opportunities, parks, and groceries, but don’t have stable communication lines for internet connection and landline and cellular phone access.
 The technological domain here is missing.
 Therefore, the community is not sustainable because, without communication lines, there will be no interaction or opportunity for growth and collaboration with other communities.

 In another example, consider the same community with a lot of job opportunities from booming companies, contented people or residents, and an impressive transportation system.
-However, the community lacks a public policy that will protect its residents from one of the booming companies that do not follow acceptable standards of waste disposal.
+However, the community lacks a public policy that will protect its residents from one of the booming companies that does not follow acceptable standards of waste disposal.
 Eventually, the community will be destroyed, and its resources will be depleted.

 Therefore, no community can be sustainable if one of the domains is missing.

 The relationship between profit and the other pillars of sustainability is clear and very easy to understand.
 However, it can be challenging for many companies or businesses because it may mean not going full-speed at making profits because of consequences to the environment and the people.
 What organizations should do is adjust their profit targets and invest in programs that will promote sustainability.

 Going back to the example above about the diesel power plant that doesn’t adhere to acceptable standards of waste disposal, the company can invest in conducting research on how it can minimize its waste.
 They should understand that adhering to sustainability can spell better earnings on a long-term basis and that the earnings in the next few years and decades are as important as the earnings in the next quarter.